vicendominguez/nginx-zabbix-template/README.md

 Choose the XML file and import.

-Apply this new template to your Wowza servers.
+Apply this new template to your NGINX servers.

 You don't need to modify the template if you are using the standard port to access to the NGINX (port 80).

+It permits a fast configuration because of you can apply the same template to all your NGINX servers without modification/installation in the agents.

+Of course, it can be to work in the agent/client side too.

 Environment
 -----------